rule

 Text 24

-When he saw the god right before him in the sky on his swan carrier offered he, very pleased to meet Lord Brahmâ, with his head to the ground his obeisances [compare B.G.
-9: 23-24 en 2.3: 10 ].
+When he saw the god right in front of him in the sky upon his swan carrier he, very pleased about that encounter, with his head on de ground offered his obeisances [compare B.G.
+9: 23-24 en 2.3: 10].

 When he saw the god right before him in the sky on his swan carrier offered he, very pleased to meet Lord Brahmâ, with his head to the ground his obeisances [compare B.G.
-9.23-24 and 2.3: 10 ].
+9: 23-24 and 2.3: 10].
 (Vedabase)

 Text 25